kc11381/Housing_Price_Prediction_Case_Study/README.md

 - sklearn - 0.24.2

 ## Acknowledgements
-Give credit here.
-- This project was inspired by...
+- This project was inspired by Advanced Linear Regression Model using Lasso and Ridge regression models learning at Upgrade as part of AI/ML course.
-- References if any...
-- This project was based on [this tutorial](https://www.example.com).
+- This project was based on [this tutorial](https://learn.upgrad.com/course/1991/segment/25160/150983/463809/2405074).

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@kc11381] - feel free to contact me!

 <!-- Optional -->